jimmieego/jimmieego.github.io/projects/10-purduelib.md

 folder: projects
 type: project
 image: images/homepage_mockup_0722.jpg
-excerpt: The previous Purdue University Libraries website was designed several years ago.
+excerpt: "The previous Purdue University Libraries website was designed several years ago.
 It was based on static HTML pages and there were usability issues due to inconsistency and outdated content.
 A redesign was needed to introduce a content management system and establish a consistent content strategy.
 I worked as a user experience researcher/designer to lead the redesign effort.
-I applied a typical user-centered design process for this project, starting from user research, persona creation, prototyping, implementation, to iterative user testing.
+I applied a typical user-centered design process for this project, starting from user research, persona creation, prototyping, implementation, to iterative user testing."
+published: true
 ---

 **Method**: Focus Group, User Interview, Persona Creation, Content Analysis, Wireframing, Usability Testing
 **Tools**: Balsamiq, Morae, Google Analytics